squarepupil/website-pages/src/pages/questions.md

 !questions-armchair.jpg,, right

-As with any goals that they have set for themselves, students with college aspirations find ways to be successful.
+As with any other personal goals that they have set for themselves, students with college aspirations find ways to be successful.
 They prepare for necessary tests.
 They complete the prerequisites when possible, or negotiate their way around them skillfully.
 They impress admissions boards with their level of maturity and ability to express themselves cogently.